Synthetify/synthetify-protocol/docs/docs/technical/collateral.md

 ## Liquidation

 When value of user debt in USD exceeds value of it's collateral there is a risk of liquidation.
 This can happen due to bump in price of minted tokens or drop in collateral ones.
 When that happens and *check_account_collateralization* function is run liquidation deadline is set.
+If after certain buffer time user doesn't deposit collateral or burn synthetics account will be liquidated and part of collateral taken.

 ### Checking collateralization